UBC-STAT/stat-201/docs/syllabus-page.md

 ### When and where?

-- The lectures will be on Mondays and Wednesdays from 16:00 to 17:30.
+- Classes are on Tuesdays and Thursdays from 1:30 PM to 4:30 PM in ESB 1012.
-- Office hours will be held on TBD, via Zoom, same link as the lecture.
-- Zoom link available on canvas (for privacy).

 ### Software Platforms

 - Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).